-Most of our customers will go to production with Planck for various use-cases, including submission pre-fill, second opinion for underwriters, renewals, and risk exposure.
+Most of our customers will go to production with Planck, an AI-powered data platform, for various use-cases, including submission pre-fill, second opinion for underwriters, renewals, and risk exposure.

 To date, Planck are raised $12M in funding, with your only financing coming from a Series A in July 2018.
 What was the money used for, and will you be announcing another funding round in the near future?

 Since our last funding round, we at least tripled the company in every possible aspect.
 In addition to our engineering team’s natural growth, we onboarded A-players and experienced tech and insurance people, and expanded our relationships and partnerships with major commercial carriers.

 Our current exponential growth curve might require additional funding rounds to support it.
 We enjoy that fast ride and are not yet ready to slow down to linear growth.
 Thus, we will probably have another financing round in the next 12 months.

 Name another venture within Israel’s insurance ecosystem who inspires you.
 Why?

 The insurtech ecosystem in Israel is great.
 I guess the first venture that comes to mind is Lemonade, which has its R&D centre just across the street from our office.
 But everybody is talking about them, so I’ll pick a different venture.